designbystephen/flambe/README.md

-# Flambe
+# Flambé
 > Adds a \"Clear Tabs and Data\" button in the toolbar allowing you to close your tabs and clear your browser history in one click.
 Inspired by similar functionality in DuckDuckGo's mobile browser.

 ## Privacy
-- No data is collected by this extension (Flambe)
+- No data is collected by this extension (Flambé)
 - All permissions and APIs are required to perform intended functionality only

 ## Extension Permissions